parryc/interlinear/README.md

 ```
 Note: You can also see that placing glosses in quotes will keep them to one morpheme

+* ```rowClasses: {1: 'source', 2: 'morphemes', 3: 'translation'}``` These are default class names for rows 1-3.
+There is some initial styling and they can be overwritten as needed.
 * ```selector: ".gloss"``` The class selector for encapsulating divs
 * ```showFormattingErrors: false``` Show if there are any blanks in the alignment
 * ```useSmallCaps: true``` Use small caps for morphemes.
 This is done by ```*morpeme name*```, e.g. ```*nom*```